jdreimann/mockupsfeedback/README.md

 # Mockups Feedback

 Run like this:
-node generateHTML --file filename
+`node generateHTML.js --file /foo/mockup.bmml`

-Filename will be assumed to be a .bmml file.
+File needs to be a .bmml file.
 Can also be the path to the file.
+Relative and absolute locations are all valid.

 Output is placed in the output/html folder.